-We used existing and newly collected data, including local expert knowledge, to develop a map-based decision support tool to identify and prioritize the most important coral reefs for conservation consideration in the U.S. Virgin Islands, as well as to determine the distribution of threats and stressors to coral reefs.
+This project began in October 2013 and was completed in October 2016.
+We used existing and newly collected data, including local diver knowledge, to develop a map-based decision support tool to identify and prioritize the most important coral reefs for conservation consideration in the U.S. Virgin Islands, as well as to determine the distribution of threats and stressors to coral reefs.

 Why We Care

 Our goal was to produce an objective, data driven, decision support framework to help resource managers prioritize coral reef ecosystems for conservation investment in the USVI.
-The framework integrates spatial information on coral reef distributions, associated biodiversity, and human use values related to coral reefs in the territory.
-Using techniques from landscape ecology, we used ecological criteria to map and rank coral reefs based on physical and biological complexity, ecological connectivity, and other important features, such as presence of endangered species, spawning sites, biodiversity hotspots, and connected seascapes.
-To gather local expert knowledge on the condition and local human uses and perceived threats to coral reefs, our social scientists developed a Google Maps tool and questionnaire to collect data from professional SCUBA divers across the USVI.
-Our project incorporated the local knowledge and ecological mapping data into a decision support tool with sufficient flexibility to allow managers to rank and map coral reefs according to their user-defined criteria for prioritization.
+The framework integrates spatial information on coral reef distributions, associated biodiversity, and diver perceptions related to coral reefs in the territory.
+Using techniques from landscape ecology, we used ecological criteria to map coral reefs based on physical and biological complexity, ecological connectivity, and other important features, such as presence of endangered species, spawning sites, biodiversity hotspots, and connected seascapes.
+To gather local diver knowledge on reef condition, local use, and perceived threats to coral reefs we developed a Google Maps tool and questionnaire to collect data from professional SCUBA divers across the USVI.
+Our project incorporated the local knowledge and ecological mapping data into a decision support tool with sufficient flexibility to allow managers to map coral reefs according to their user-defined criteria for prioritization.

 Our primary partners on this project included the University of the Virgin Islands and the Virgin Islands Department of Planning & Natural Resources (DPNR), as well as various NOAA data providers.